xraypy/xraylarch/doc/index.rst

 Map Viewer <mapviewer_app>`, and :ref:`Larch XRF <larchxrf_app>` (formerly XRF
 Viewer).

-Larch also provides a Python-like macro language - the "Larch language" - for interactive and batch processing.
-This macro language is an isolated, restricted "mini-Python" (from `asteval`_), intended to be both easy to use and complete enough to automate data processing and analysis available as an interactive command-line interface.
-This command-line interface is available either from the :ref:`larch <larchcli_app>` or :ref:`Larch GUI <larchgui_app>`.
+Larch includes a Python-like macro language - the "Larch language" - for interactive and batch processing.
+This macro language is an isolated, restricted "mini-Python" (from `asteval`_), intended to be easy to use and complete enough to automate data processing and analysis available as an interactive command-line interface.
+This command-line interface is available either from the :ref:`larch
+<larchcli_app>` or :ref:`Larch GUI <larchgui_app>`.
+While not
-This macro language is not recommended for serious programming, but it is an important part of the Larch package and can be viewed as the bridge between using the GUIs for fully interactive, non-coding analysis, and writing batch-processing analysis scripts.
+recommended for serious programming, it is an important part of the Larch package and the bridge between the GUI applications and writing batch-processing analysis scripts.

 Most of the GUIs (notably, :ref:`Larix <larix_app>`) work by generating and